jackvz/cross-platform-toolbox/boxes/readme.md

 ## Requirements

-Get [Packer](https://www.packer.io/), [Vagrant](https://www.vagrantup.com/downloads), and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and/or [QEMU](https://www.qemu.org/download/), depending on which virtualiser(s) you prefer (QEMU recommended).
+Get [Packer](https://www.packer.io/), [Vagrant](https://www.vagrantup.com/downloads), and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and/or [QEMU](https://www.qemu.org/download/), depending on which virtualiser(s) you prefer.
 If you want to also create Docker images, [get Docker](https://docs.docker.com/get-docker/).
 All available for Windows, macOS, Linux and FreeBSD.

 Install the Vagrant plugin(s):